mrkamel/search_flip/README.md

 Things on the To do list before releasing it:

 1. Check if gem name is allowed
-2. Remove `#class_attribute` dependency
-3. Add convenience mixin for re-indexing ActiveRecord models on callbacks
+2. Add convenience mixin for re-indexing ActiveRecord models on callbacks
-4. Switch to httpary or http-rb and use custom exceptions
+3. Switch to httpary or http-rb and use custom exceptions
-5. First class support for `nested`, `has_parent` and `has_child` queries
+4. First class support for `nested`, `has_parent` and `has_child` queries
-6. Support collapse
+5. Support collapse
-7. Create Logo
+6. Create Logo
-8. Mention relation merging in README

 ## Links